we3lab/eeco/docs/how_to_emit.rst

 Units
 =====

-The EEC package uses `Pint <https://pint.readthedocs.io/en/stable/>`_ to handle nit conversions automaitcally.
+EECO uses `Pint <https://pint.readthedocs.io/en/stable/>`_ to handle nit conversions automaitcally.
 The logic depends on the proper `emissions_units` and `consumption_units` arguments being provided.
 Based on the most common data sources we have used, the consumption units are in kW and emissions units in kg / MWh, so `consumption_units=u.kW` and `emissions_units=u.kg / u.MWh`.